wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 (note that this case can only be reached if the states are of the `_Inv` versions, since `_InvX` suggests the existence of a upper level owner).
 The event completes immediately by calling `sendResponseDown()` and `cleanUpAfterRequest()`.

+### Coherence Protocol: MESI Non-Inclusive

+The third type of coherence protocol is shared non-inclusive cache, implemented by `class MESISharNoninclusive`.
+Compared with inclusive caches, a non-inclusive cache decouples the tag bank that maintains coherence states from the data bank that maintains cache blocks, such that while the tag bank always remain inclusive of the upper level states, such that upper level requests can still be handled correctly based on the inclusive MESI protocol, the data bank does not need to associate a data block for each tag entry, and can hence be much smaller than the coherence tag bank.
+In reality, this design choice reduces the storage waste by caching what has already been in the upper level caches, which can be quite significant, if there are many of them.